 The Strategy calls for an envisioning process of how the social sciences interrelate with Delta issues.
-The Strategy could note that one such process was undertaken by the consulting firm ESSA as a part of the Monitoring Enterprise Review (see prospectus).
+The Strategy could note that one such process was undertaken by the consulting firm, ESSA Technologies Ltd., as a part of the Delta Independent Science Board's Monitoring Enterprise Review (see prospectus).
 In addition, the absence of any mention of this ongoing review, even though it was brought to the Delta Social Science Task Force's attention, lends an aura of incompleteness to the entire report.